Outer Dark: Culla's journey

 After abandoning the child, Culla tries to escape his sin and sets out across the country to find work.

 His first job is with a local squire, who puts him to work chopping wood, for which he is paid half a dollar.
 After he leaves, it is discovered that a pair of expensive boots have been stolen.
 Immediately blaming Culla, the squire pursues him.
 The squire is set upon by an unknown trio of men and killed.

 Culla travels to the town of Cheatham looking for work, where someone has desecrated three graves near the church.
 Culla is blamed and runs away from the town.

 His next job is painting the roof of a barn some distance from Cheatham, but he is found by law enforcement.
 Culla injures himself while fleeing.
-The trio following Culla find the men that framed him for the desecration and kill them.

 Culla finds an old man who gives him a drink of water and shows off his gun and hunting trophies.
 He invites Culla to stay and learn snake hunting from him.
 He refuses.
-The trio again shows up and kill the man.
+The trio again shows up and kills the man.

 In Preston Falls, Culla finds employment digging graves.
 Returning to town for payment, he finds it abandoned and quickly runs away from it.
 Culla tries to cross a river on a ferry with the ferryman and a man on horseback.
 During their night crossing, the river surges too quickly and the ferryman, the man and the horse are killed.
 Near dawn, Culla is helped ashore by the trio that have followed him.
 They suspect him of murdering the two men aboard the ferry.
 While in their company, Culla is obliged to eat strange meat from their fire.
 Ultimately, the men take his boots.

 Culla stumbles upon an abandoned home and takes refuge in it.
-In the morning, he is apprehended by armed man who takes him to the squire, who again accuses him of a crime, this time of trespassing.
+In the morning, he is apprehended by an armed man who takes him to the squire, who again accuses him of a crime, this time of trespassing.
 He pleads guilty to this crime for a lighter sentence, and works off his fine.

 The final episode of his journey is his being accused of inciting a herd of pigs off a cliff, along with the murder of a young hog-driver.
 To evade being executed, Culla jumps off a cliff into a river, injuring his leg.
-Coming ashore, he again finds the trio, as well as his child (burned on one side of his body and missing an eye) and the body of the tinker.
+Coming ashore, he again finds the trio, as well as his child (burned on one side of his body and missing an eye) and the body of the Tinker.
 After accusing Culla of fathering and abandoning the child, the leader of the trio slays the baby, after which a companion appears to begin to eat it.